kainabel666/Angiris-D2RLoader-GUI/README.txt

         Mods    - opens your <D2R>\mods\ folder
         Logs    - opens your <D2R>\logs\ folder
         Help    - opens this FAQ
-        About   - opens this README
+        About   - opens the About modal (version info, D2RLoader download, README / FAQ / Discord)
         Exit    - closes the launcher
     Loader Options (bottom):
         "..."               - button next to the LOADER OPTIONS header;